Men vs. Women: gender gap, gender roles

 * I then show the Animation by Bozzetto Female and Male

-Students either watch it in autonomy in the language lab or i project it using a video projector and ask the students to fill in the grid as they watch, taking notes of how each sex is described or characterized in the movie.
+Students either watch it in autonomy in the language lab or i project it using a video projector and ask the students to fill in the grid as they watch, taking notes of how each gender is described or characterized in the movie.

 Download worksheet 1 for a pdf version of all the activities mentioned above